Who Gets My Super

 2 – Your children under 18

-Please note that per ATO ID 2014/22 an adult child can be your tax dependant if they qualify as living with you in an interdependency relationship or are financially dependant on you.
+A child over 18 can still be your tax dependant if they live with you in an interdependency relationship or are financially dependant on you (just in case you ever want to look this up: ATO ID 2014/22).

-Age only matters for death benefit pensions but not for lump sums.
-And it only matters with respect to taxable components.
+Age only matters for the taxable components of death benefit pensions.
 Tax-free components are tax-free regardless of age.

 However, if one of you is below 60 at the time of your death, then your beneficiary includes any taxable component in their assessable income with a 15% tax offset.
 But this stops the moment the beneficiary turns 60.
 From then on the beneficiary will receive the taxable component tax-free.

 There is just one exception to all this – untaxed super funds.
-But these are rare and a dying specie within the government sector.
+But these are rare and a dying specie within the government sector, so let’s not worry about those.

 So now it is time to put all this in place.
 You decide how you do this.
 You can